MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/security.md

 ##### Recommendations

-- Enforce network and application security.
-Network and application security controls are baseline security measures for every Virtual Desktop workload.
-The Virtual Desktop session host network and application require rigorous security review and baseline controls.
+- Create a dedicated user account with least privileges.
+When you deploy session hosts, use this account to join the session hosts to a Microsoft Entra Domain Services or AD DS domain.
+- Require multifactor authentication.
+To improve the security of your entire deployment, enforce multifactor authentication for all users and admins in Virtual Desktop.
+To learn more, see [Enforce Microsoft Entra ID multifactor authentication for Azure Virtual Desktop using Conditional Access](/azure/virtual-desktop/set-up-mfa).
+- Turn on Microsoft Entra ID Conditional Access.
+When you use Conditional Access, you can manage risks before you grant users access to your Virtual Desktop environment.
+In the process of deciding which users to grant access to, you should also consider who each user is, how they sign in, and which device they're using.

+### Secure network design for Virtual Desktop

+Without network security measures in place, attackers can gain access to your assets.
+To protect your resources, it's important to place controls on network traffic.
+Proper network security controls can help you detect and stop attackers who gain entry into your cloud deployments.

+##### Assessment question

+How do you implement network security in Virtual Desktop?

+##### Recommendations

 - Use a hub-spoke architecture.
 It's critical to differentiate between shared services and Virtual Desktop application services.
 A hub-spoke architecture is a good approach to security.
 You should keep workload-specific resources in their own virtual network that's separate from shared services in the hub.
 Examples of shared services include management and Domain Name System (DNS) services.
 - Use network security groups.
 You can use network security groups to filter network traffic to and from your Virtual Desktop workload.
 Service tags and network security group rules provide a way for you to allow or deny access to your Virtual Desktop application.
 For instance, you can allow access to the Virtual Desktop application ports from on-premises IP address ranges, and you can deny access from the public internet.
 For more information, see [Network security groups](/azure/virtual-network/network-security-groups-overview).
 In order to deploy Virtual Desktop and make it available to your users, you must allow specific URLs that your session host VMs can access anytime.
 For a list of these URLs, see [Required URLs for Azure Virtual Desktop](/azure/virtual-desktop/safe-url-list?tabs=azure).
+- Isolate your host pools by placing each host pool in a separate virtual network.
+Use network security groups with the URLs that Virtual Desktop requires for each subnet.
+- Enforce network and application security.
+Network and application security controls are baseline security measures for every Virtual Desktop workload.
+The Virtual Desktop session host network and application require rigorous security review and baseline controls.
+- Avoid direct RDP access to session hosts in your environment by disabling or blocking the RDP port.
+If you need direct RDP access for administrative purposes or troubleshooting, use Azure Bastion to connect to session hosts.
 - Use Azure Private Link with Virtual Desktop to [keep traffic within the Microsoft network and help improve security](/azure/private-link/private-link-overview).
 When you create a [private endpoint](/azure/private-link/private-endpoint-overview), traffic between your virtual network and the service remains on the Microsoft network.
 You no longer need to expose your service to the public internet.
 You can also use a virtual private network (VPN) or Azure ExpressRoute so that users with a Remote Desktop client can connect to your virtual network.
 - Use Azure Firewall to help protect Virtual Desktop.
 Virtual Desktop session hosts run in your virtual network and are subject to the virtual network security controls.
 If your applications or users need outbound internet access, we recommended that you use Azure Firewall to help protect them and lock down your environment.